msu-cmse-courses/cmse495-FS25/0317-MVP_Presentation_Storyboard_Review.md

 - (50 minutes) Storyboard Review
 - (30 minutes) Group meeting

-## NEW Tripods

-Hey class, we are going to try out new Tripods this round.
-Please see list below!!

 ## Storyboard Review

 This is a team tripod exercise.
 Your team will work with another team in your tripod to review your MVP video storyboards.
 As a group, write an email report for the instructor and the other team.
 This report should provide the following: